JuliaLang/julia/doc/src/manual/parallel-computing.md

 ## Multi-Threading (Experimental)

-In addition to tasks, remote calls, and remote references, Julia from `v0.5` forwards will natively support multi-threading.
+In addition to tasks, remote calls, and remote references, Julia from `v0.5` forwards natively supports multi-threading.
 Note that this section is experimental and the interfaces may change in the future.

 ### Setup